-Bone, Robert M. 2012.
+- Bone, Robert M. 2012.
 The Canadian North: Issues and Challenges.
 Toronto: Oxford Univ.
-Press.
-Additional readings will be posted to D2L.
+Press. - Additional readings will be posted to D2L (see below in the section "student presentation". - Book List for the book review assignment is available on D2L.
+Books are available on line or at the reserve desk at the Gallagher Library.